-That would certainly explain Jellied Moose Nose, a delicacy of northern Canada and Alaska that, you guessed it, is comprised of leftover thin strips of dark meats from the snout and upper jawbone of a moose.
-It’s some real Andrew Zimmern stuff and also a staple in every extremely northern cookbook.
+Similarly, another dish made of repurposed meat scraps has a place in the hearts of millions of east coasters: scrapple.
+It’s literally made up of layers of toes and taint thrown into a boiling pot.
+But there’s no such thing as bad meat, I guess.
+That belief would certainly explain jellied moose nose: a delicacy of northern Canada and Alaska that, you guessed it, is comprised of leftover thin strips of dark meats from the snout and upper jawbone of a moose.
+It’s some real Andrew Zimmern stuff that’s also a real staple in extremely northern cookbooks.

 According to Atlas Obscura, jellied moose nose is similar to European head cheese.
 White meat from the bulb of the nose and dark meat from the upper jaw bone of the moose and the jowls are cut off, cooked, and combined into a large kettle.
 (You can add onion and garlic clove if you feel so inclined.)
 The different kinds of meat are doused with cold water broth, put in a loaf pan, and refrigerated (or just buried in the snow, maybe).
 Sometimes pickling spice is used as well.
 After everything is solidified the Jellied Moose Nose is sliced like bread and served.

 Would I eat jellied moose nose?
 Yes, of course.
 I’ve eaten kangaroo, alligator, and Long John Silvers.
 I’d eat pretty much anything that wasn’t a potential pet, or objectively adorable, like a seal.
 I don’t care if it’s a normal dish to Native Canadians and Alaskans, I’m not participating in the murder of a sea puppy.